alerpaschoal/CODARFE/README.md

 * If you know the basics of programming and is used to jupyter environment or google colaboratory environment use “CODARFE Notebook”.
 (Can be used directly in Google colaboratory).
 * If you want to incorporate CODARFE into your own pipeline by using a single class and its functionalities, use the "CODARFE class".
 * If you want to utilize CODARFE in a CMD call, use the "CODARFE python script for CMD call".
 Check the tutorial inside the folder "CODARFE python script for CMD call" for the commands instructions.
+* If you want to analyze projects available on MGnify, use the Mgnify version for quick access and download of any project available on MGnify for version 4.1 or 5.

 Inside each folder you will find a tutorial with examples of how to run CODARFE.